-YEAR 2 September to December Term 1 MODULE D: ARBITRATION & DISPUTE RESOLUTION Includes assessed coursework October/November Dissertation Day November/December Submit final dissertation synopsis and supervisor assigned January to March Term 2 MODULE C: CONSTRUCTION LAW II Includes assessed coursework April/May Revision and examinations June Optional Award-writing examination (Chartered Institute of Arbitrators) See section 5 July Examination results available via Student Records August Resit/Deferred examinations September Submit dissertation Deadline is mid-September December Dissertation & MSc final results available vi- Student Records
+YEAR 2 September to December Term 1 MODULE D: Arbitration & Dispute Resolution October/November Dissertation Day (dissertation option) November/December Submit final dissertation synopsis and supervisor assigned (dissertation option) January to March Term 2 MODULE C: Construction law II January Release of Construction Law in Practice exercise (Construction Law in Practice option) March Construction Law in Practice teaching weekend (Construction Law in Practice option) April/May Revision and examinations July Examination results available via Student Records August Resit/Deferred examinations September Submit dissertation / Construction Law in Practice exercise Deadline is mid-September December Dissertation / Construction Law in Practice module & MSc final results available via Student Records

-An MSc student who does not pass both the second-year taught modules or the dissertation is normally given a second and final chance to do so in August of the same year.
+An MSc student who does not pass both the second-year taught modules or the dissertation / Construction Law in Practice module is normally given a second and final chance to do so in August of the same year.
 Few second-year students need a second attempt at one or both exams; and few students who submit a dissertation by the deadline get failing marks for it.
 The MSc degree is classified on a Pass-Merit-Distinction basis.
 Students who fail to get passing marks in any module or in their dissertation at the second attempt are ineligible to receive the MSc.

-A student who follows the MSc on a full-time basis may follow all four taught modules in the first year, but 20-month students will be examined on only the first-year modules at the end of the first year, will be required to submit the dissertation at the end of the first year, and will then be examined on any remaining taught module/s at the end of the second year.
+A student who follows the MSc on a full-time basis may follow all four taught modules in the first year, but 20-month students will be examined on only the first-year modules at the end of the first year, will be required to submit the dissertation at the end of the first year or follow the Construction Law in Practice module during the first year, and will then be examined on any remaining taught module/s at the end of the second year.